-Donovan Conley-Smith of GraphicWorks carefully cuts away excess material from a vehicle wrap.
+Donovan Conley-Smith of GraphicWorks carefully cuts away excess material as part of a vehicle wrap.

-With an estimated three billion social media users worldwide, an increased focus on digital marketing is undoubtedly warranted—but what has become of more traditional techniques such as printed products?
+With an estimated 3 billion social media users worldwide, an increased focus on digital marketing is undoubtedly warranted—but what has become of more traditional techniques such as printed products?

 According to GraphicWorks co-owner Victor Alexander, printed collateral still holds a prominent place in the Alaska marketing scene.
 Alexander and business partner Bonnie Moore recently celebrated twenty-four years of being in business and believe that the market for printed branding materials such as vehicle wraps is only getting bigger.

 “We do printed banners and posters but honestly, I would say something like 50 percent of our business right now is going to vehicle wraps,” Alexander explains.
 “It’s a little bit of a seasonal thing because in the summer our shop is booming with vehicle wrap projects as the tourist season picks up and then it kind of slows down in the winter.
 But I’d still say, overall, vehicle wraps are accounting for a big portion of the work we do.”